kriswep/cra-template-animated-routes-typescript/template/README.md

-# Animated Routes CRA template with TypeScript support

-This is a template for [Create React App](https://github.com/facebook/create-react-app), setting you up with Routing, powered by [React Router](https://reacttraining.com/react-router/web/), an modern animation API, [react-spring](https://www.react-spring.io/) and TypeScript.

-## Getting started

-Bootstrap your new React app with one command (change my-app to whatever you call your project):

-`npx create-react-app my-app --template @cra-community/animated-routes-typescript`
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and the [Animated Routes TypeScript template](https://github.com/kriswep/cra-template-animated-routes-typescript#readme).

 ## Available Scripts

+Same scripts and base features as in a plain [Create React App](https://github.com/facebook/create-react-app) are available.
 In the project directory, you can run:

-### `yarn start`
+### `npm run start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.